 and California Precipitation

-Summary: With the periodic reoccurrence of El Niño athere are efforts to try and assess what the impact will be on California, especially the state's water supply.
-This project examines the precipitation for both warm and cool ENSO events across California.
+Summary: With the periodic reoccurrence of El Niño there are efforts to try and assess what the impact will be on California, especially the state's water supply.
+This project examines the precipitation for warm ENSO events across California.

 Overview: El Niño events have are defined from the Oceanic Niño Index (ONI) into Weak, Moderate, Strong and Very Strong events.
 All events classified and then also parsed as just weak or moderate or strong.
 Then the seasonal (July 1 through June 30) percent of normal precipitation for each category, plus a collective category of "all" warm and cool events, was collated for a number of cities and geographic areas.
-One of these areas is the Northern Sierra Nevada Eight Station index (8SI) which is the average of the precipitation totals for Mt.
-Shasta City, Shasta Dam, Brush Creek, Mineral Ranger Station, Quincy, Sierraville Ranger Station, Blue Canyon and Pacific House.
+These include three major watersheds, the Northern Sierra Nevada Eight Station Index (8SI, map), the Southern Sierra Nevada Five Station Index (5SI, map) and the Tulare Basin Six Station Index (6SI, map).
 Additionally the seven NCDC climate division (see map) and the entire state of California (CA) averages were compared to the ENSO events.
 These comparisons was done in terms of both average seasonal precipitation and also the number of occurrences within percent of normal categories.

 Observations: The best "signal" associated with warm ENSO (El Niño) events is, as would be expected, with the "Very Strong" events all at least 140% of normal except for Climate Divison 3 which was between 120% and 140%.
 In the "Strong"category Southern California showed a significant postivie signature with the four seasons categorized as strong, all averaged above normal precipitation with the highest percentages of normal (PON) in Los Angeles, Climate Divisions 6 and 7.
 During weak and moderate warm events there is no such signal with the number of years of above and below normal being fairly evenly split statewide.

 Table 1.
 All El Niño Events - Average Percent of Normal Precipitation